 MAT 2022 IN: Mattresses

-Additional information about the investigations will be provided in a Statement of Reasons that will be accessible within 15 days.
+Additional information about these investigations is contained in a Statement of Reasons, which will be available within 15 days.

 - Hugo Dumas: 343-553-2007

 |Exporter||Margin of dumping (% of export price)1||Amount of subsidy (% of export price)1||Amount of subsidy (CNY/unit)|

 |Guangdong Eonjoy Technology Ltd.||10.0%||0.1%2||-|

 |Healthcare Co., Ltd.||71.3%||1.3%||4.50|